FREE COVID-19 Drive-Up Testing

 Collected specimens are couriered to the State Laboratory for analysis.

-You will be called with results, which are typically returned within three to five business days.
+You will be called with results, which are typically returned within two to three business days.

 WHAT TO EXPECT